Shida18719/heritage-housing-issue/README.md

 - [Feature Engine](https://feature-engine.trainindata.com/en/1.1.x/index.html) used in the preparation of data for machine the learning tasks such as:
   - Categorical Encoding - Ordinal: replaces categories with ordinal numbers
-  - Numerical Variable Transformation - handle Numerical transformer
+  - Numerical Variable Transformation - handle Numerical transformer, such as Log Transformer (base e), Power Transformer and Yeo Johnson Transformer.
-  - Outlier - Winzorizer
+  - Outlier - Winzorizer: For handling outliers using the `capping_method='iqr` and the proximity value.
+  - Transformers were used in in an effort to help features become less abnormal or close to a normal distribution.
-  - Smart Correlation Selection Variables
+  - Smart Correlation Selection Variables - To find groups of correlated features.

 - [SkLearn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) used for machine learning tasks and predictive modeling such as:
   - split the data set into the train and test sets